JanneM/Ruse/README.md

 ruse sleep 150
 ```

-Ruse samples the CPU and memory use every 30 seconds, beginning at 0, and writes a file `sleep-<pid>.ruse` with the contents:
+Ruse samples the CPU and memory use every 30 seconds and writes a file `sleep-<pid>.ruse` with the contents:

 ```
 Time:	       00:02:30